DMASCoreDeclan/tic-tac-toe-js/README.md

 ### Known Bugs

 - Touch screen devices make the entire gameBoard div, shimmer before displaying the hover effects.
-- The game just doesn't appear well on small mobile devices in landscap mode.
+- The game just doesn't appear well on small mobile devices in landscape mode.
 Adjusting the size makes it almost impossible to play
 - The media queries are not refined enough to keep the game in portrait mode if the user rotates their device to landscape.
 The rules work on [emulators](http://www.responsinator.com/?url=https%3A%2F%2Fdmascoredeclan.github.io%2Ftic-tac-toe-js%2F) but not on all of the physical devices I've tested on.

 ### Features Left to Implement
 - Include inputs at the outset to indicate the name of Player 1 (X) and Player 2 (O).
 - Allow users to login and create a profile so that their scores could be recorded on a persistent leaderboard.
 - Make it a one player game, playing against the computer.
-This would also require a timer function in order for the leaderboard to make sense ie the player who beats the computer in the least amount iof time.
+This would also require a timer function in order for the leaderboard to make sense ie the player who beats the computer in the least amount of time.
 - Save player score to the leaderboard.
 - A two player game where both players are at different devices of the same game.